Skip to Content

 TYPES OF MEAT TO USE

-You can use any meat cut for making the Nigerian stew.
-In fact, different families have their favorite meat cut choices – tough meat cuts, lean beef, or stewing beef.
-So it’s totally up to you!
+You can use any meat cut to make the Nigerian stew.
+In fact, different families have their favorite meat cut choices - tough meat cuts, lean beef, or stewing beef.
+So it's totally up to you!

 You can use only beef or a variety of meat parts like tripe, ponmo (skin), beef liver, or beef kidney.